jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 Likewise, when embarking on a non-trivial refactoring, I find it useful to have a general sense of where I'm going.
 Unfortunately, for anything larger and more complicated than the simple refactorings my IDE can do automatically, I don't get the kind of step-by-step guidance a GPS app gives me.
 I have to figure out how to string many small refactoring steps together so I can reach my final destination.
 This can be challenging, especially when the way is unclear.

 To help me stay on track, I'll typically sketch a path in the code.
 When I'm doing TDD, I use tests to do these sketches.
-Luckily, for this problem it was enough to use comments to remind me of my final destination, so I didn't lose sight of it as I refactored my way toward it.
+Luckily, for this problem it was enough to use comments to remind me of my final destination, so I didn't get off track as I refactored my way toward it.

 ```kotlin
 // try to make the code tell its story more fluently, like this...